TBD54566975/tbdex-rs/README.md

 The binding process follows these key steps:

 1. **Core Rust Development**
-   All the core logic for working with the base tbdex resources and messages, and cryptographic signing and verification is implemented in Rust.
+   All the core logic for working with the base tbDEX resources and messages, and cryptographic signing and verification is implemented in Rust.
 Rust is chosen as the core layer for its memory safety, performance, and cross-platform capabilities.

 2. **Building the Kotlin Bindings**
    The Kotlin bindings are generated from the core Rust code and live in the `bound/kt` directory.
 These bindings allow Kotlin applications to access the functionality of the core Rust libraries through idiomatic Kotlin APIs.